dzemilmanic/Arduino-projects/README.md

 # 🤖 Arduino Projects Collection

+🌟 **If you like this repository, don't forget to give it a ⭐ star!**

 Welcome to the **Arduino Projects Collection**! 🚀
 This repository contains a series of **fun and beginner-friendly** Arduino projects.
 Each project demonstrates different aspects of Arduino **programming** and **hardware interfacing**.